telerik/xaml-docs/controls/raddiagram/diagram-items/shape/raddiagrams-features-shapes-predefined-shapes.md

 position: 2
 ---

-# Diagramming Framework Predefined Shape Geometries
+# Predefined Shape Geometries

-__Telerik Diagramming Framework__ provides three types of predefined shape geometries - __ArrowShapes__, __CommonShapes__ and __FlowChartShapes__.
+The __Telerik Diagramming Framework__ provides three types of predefined shape geometries - __ArrowShapes__, __CommonShapes__ and __FlowChartShapes__.
 For each of these types the framework exposes xaml markup extensions that can be applied at the __RadDiagramShape.Geometry__ property as a shortcut way of creating a shape.

 This article contains a list with the available geometries and shows how to set a geometry.